The Importance of Keyword Research

 Now there is a third problem with keyword research tools and that is many of them get their backlink data from Yahoo Site Explorer.
 The problem is that this method used to be a reasonably good way of finding out how many backlinks are going to a specific page, but its no longer a good source as YSE is being phased out this year and are currently not updating anymore so the data is simply getting worse.

 Now there are alternatives you can use instead of YSE and the best one out there is SEOmoz.
 They are probably the leading search engine experts online.
 These guys are so crazy about search engine optimization they actually built their own server farm with their own bots that crawl the web.
 They are basically simulating Google to find out the perfect way to rank websites.
 Think about that, they are so crazy about SEO that they go and build their own Google simulator!
 SEOmoz have an amazing amount of data, not only backlinks but generally what makes websites rank.
 This data is the best alternative if you want to find out how strong your competition is, how many backlinks, pages and so on, this is the best data you can get.
 Of course it comes with a price at $99 per month for the PRO package.

 Keyword Research Matters – The reason I’m talking about keyword research for so long is it really makes a huge difference to whether or not you end up making money.

 “Search in Quotes” – If there is only one thing you remember from this, searching in “quotes” is like counting cars instead of looking at how fast the cars are!

 Real Ranking Factors – With any of the keyword research tools out there be aware of the blind spots that the software is telling you.

-See how SECockpit solves these problems in this video here…
+You can see how SECockpit solves these problems here…